ian-hamlin/recipes/src/mexican_pasta.md

 ## Directions

 In a pan, heat some oil and add the onion, garlic, and chilis.
-Sauté for 5 minutes, then mix in the bell pepper + taco seasoning.
+Sauté for 5 minutes, then mix in the bell pepper and taco seasoning.

-Once fragrant, stir in pasta, water, and tomato sauce.
+Once fragrant, stir in pasta, water, and passata.
 Cover the pan and simmer on medium heat for 10 minutes, stirring occasionally to prevent sticking, then add in corn and beans.

 Once the pasta is cooked through (about 5 more minutes), mix in the tahini.
 Season with salt and pepper to taste, then serve warm.